goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

 ``site.zcml``
   This file is referred to by ``zope.conf`` and will be loaded by the application factory.
 It is the root ZCML file and includes everything else that needs to be loaded.
-That typically is just the application package itself, ``helloworld``, which then goes on to include its dependencies.
+'Everything else' typically is just the application package itself, ``helloworld``, which then goes on to include its dependencies.
 Apart from this, ``site.zcml`` also defines the anonymous principal and the initial admin principal.

 ``setup.py``
   This file defines the egg of your application.
-That includes the package's dependencies (mostly Zope eggs) and the entry point for the PasteDeploy_ application factory.
+That definition includes listing the package's dependencies (mostly Zope eggs) and the entry point for the PasteDeploy_ application factory.

 ``buildout.cfg``
   This file tells `zc.buildout`_ what to do when the buildout is